titoghose/PyTrack/README.md

     * "*Experiment_name*" should be the same name as the json file without the extension and "*Path*" should be the absolute path to your experiment directory without the final "/" at the end.
     * The subjects should be added under the "*Subjects*" field.
 You may specify one or more groups of division for your subjects (recommended for aggregate between group statistical analysis). **There must be atleast 1 group**.
-    * The stimuli names shpuld be added under the "*Stimuli*" field and again you may specify one or more types (recommended for aggregate between stimulus type statistical analysis). **There must be atleast 1 type**.
+    * The stimuli names should be added under the "*Stimuli*" field and again you may specify one or more types (recommended for aggregate between stimulus type statistical analysis). **There must be atleast 1 type**.
     * The "*Control_Questions*" field is optional.
 In case you have some stimuli that should be used to standardise/normalise features extracted from all stimuli, sepcify the names here. **These stimuli must be present under the "*Stimuli*" field under one of the types**.
     * **The field marked "*Columns_of_interest*" should not be altered**.
     * Under "*Analysis_Params*", just change the values of "Sampling_Freq", "Display_height" and "Display_width" to match the values of your experiment.